uit-no/hpc-doc/guides/applications.rst

-If there is any SW missing on this list that you would like to have installed on Stallo, or you need help to install your own SW, please feel free to contact the support personal about this:
+If there is any SW missing on this list that you would like to have installed on Stallo, or you need help to install your own SW, please feel free to contact the support personal about this: support-uit@notur.no.
-:doc:`support-uit@notur.no <support-uit@notur.no>`

 Changes in application software
 -------------------------------